 To help your organization process the Handbook's lessons and turn them into a real plan, make use of this starter kit.
 You can either print out the kit or fill it in digitally while you read the Handbook online.
-As you take notes and begin to update or craft your security plan, be sure to reference the "Security Plan Building Blocks" detailed in each section.
+As you take notes and begin to update or craft your security plan, be sure to reference the "Security Plan Building Blocks" detailed in each section too.
 No security plan is complete without, at minimum, addressing these essential elements.

-Take advantage of free training resources like Consumer Reports' Security Planner, the Umbrella app from Security First, the Totem Project from Free Press Unlimited and Greenhost, and the Global Cyber Alliance Cybersecurity Toolkit. for Mission-Based Organizations as well.
+Take advantage of free training resources like Consumer Reports' Security Planner, the Umbrella App from Security First, the Totem Project from Free Press Unlimited and Greenhost, and the Global Cyber Alliance Cyber Hygiene for Mission Based-Organizations as well.
 While these resources are advertised more for civil society organizations and activists than for political parties, the technical content is very valuable.
 These sites include resources on many of the best practices mentioned in this Handbook, including links to dozens of training tools to help you implement many core basics.

-Building a Culture of Security A Strong Foundation: Securing Accounts
+Building a Culture of Security

+Staying Safe o

-Communicating and Storing Data Securely Staying Safe on the Internet Protecting Physical Security What To Do When Things Go Wrong
+Protecting Physic Security What To Do When Things Go Wrong